zacharysiegel/shop/README.md

 ### Environment variables

+Environment variables are specified to the applications by `.env`.
+Since this file may include secrets, it is generated dynamically by the setup script.
-Environment variables are specified in `.env`.
-If you need to add an environment variable, add it to both `.env` and `.env.template`.
-If the value is secret, still add the variable declaration to the template file, but leave it unassigned. (e.g. `TWITTER_API_TOKEN=`)
+If you need to add an environment variable, add it to `template.env`.
+If your variable's value is a secret, encrypt it using `cargo run -p crypt -- encrypt ...` and add the encrypted entry to `crypt`'s data store.
+Decrypt the value in the setup script following the patter used for `MASTER_SECRET`.

 ### Secrets